diegomics/jATG/README.md

 Workflow (nextflow?) to run a bunch of analysis on a genome in order to start to understand where we are and where we can go

-A. preliminary analysis (masking & stats)
+A. preliminary analysis
+* Stats
+* Masking

 B. annotation independent analysis
 * Genome-wide heterozygosity